I’ve always had a bias against social media.

 If you want to use cross-promotion like Lawrence did, here’s the best process to follow:

 - Understand that if your goal is to leverage another brand’s marketing channel on Facebook, you have to come to them with something of value.
 What are your options?
-It can be a.) money, b.) exposure through your Facebook page or c.) relevant content.
+It can be a) money, b) exposure through your Facebook page or c) relevant content.

 - Make a spreadsheet in Excel or Google Docs of 50 to 100 Facebook pages in your niche (non-competitors, of course).
 Again, I suggest that number because it’s meant to “seed” your page with an initial batch of fans from your target demographic.

-- Once you have this list of Facebook pages, create a short, two-to-three sentence message template to send to each of them.
+- Once you have this list of Facebook pages, create a short, 2-3 sentences message template to send to each of them.
 Make sure you’re logged in on your Facebook Business Page when you do this.
 That way, it’s easier for the recipient to check out your page.
 They can also copy and paste a direct link to your page onto their next Facebook post.
 This is what you want.